kwgoodman/la/doc/source/archive.rst

     a (4,)
     rand (1000, 1000)

-The keys (larrys) in an **IO** object (archive) must be strings.
+The keys (larrys) in an :class:`IO <la.IO>` object (archive) must be strings.
 But the string may contain one or more forward slashes ('/'), which is to say that larrys can be archived in a hierarchical structure:
 ::
     >>> io['/experiment/2/y'] = la.larry([1, 2, 3])
     >>> z = io['/experiment/2/y']